nasa/webgs/README.md

 If updating WebGS and having trouble with submodules not loading.
 You may need to delete WebGS and start from scratch.

 Webgs is setup by default to connect to Open Street Maps.
 Webgs is also configured to use mapbox for the background display.
 To get an authorization key go to <https://www.mapbox.com/> and create an account.
-After receiving an authorization token open /webgs/MainJS/settings/MapSettings.js in a text editor, and follow the instructions to update.
+After receiving an authorization token open `/webgs/MainJS/settings/MapSettings.js` in a text editor, and follow the instructions to update.

-DAA Displays are installed as a submodule in the apps/DAA/daa-displays folder by default.
-Go to: <https://github.com/nasa/daa-displays> for further requirements.
+[DAA-Displays](https://github.com/nasa/daa-displays) is installed as a submodule in the applications folder `/DAA/daa-displays` by default.
 The installation script will build the daa-displays automatically.
 This behavior can be skipped by running `install.sh -D`.
-Daa Displays can be launched from WebGS after connecting to an aircraft (no need to follow the instructions on the daa-displays github page).
+[DAA-Displays](https://github.com/nasa/daa-displays) can be launched from WebGS after connecting to an aircraft (no need to follow the instructions on <https://github.com/nasa/daa-displays>).

 ## Startup
 By default WebGS uses https.
-This assumes the proper ssl certs have been generated and loaded into the `/certs' directory.
+This assumes the proper ssl certs have been generated and loaded into the `/certs` directory.
 Webgs can also be run in developer mode which uses http and does not require certs.
-Detailed instructions on creating self signed certificates are located in /certs.README.md.
+Detailed instructions on creating self signed certificates are located in `/certs.README.md`.

 To start Webgs:

     python3 start_webgs.py -HOST {name or localhost} -CERT {filename}.crt -KEY {filename}.key

-Update -HOST, -CERT and -KEY as needed, -CERT and -KEY default to localhost.crt and localhost.key respectivly, so they are not needed if that is the names you chose.
+Update `-HOST`, `-CERT` and `-KEY` as needed, `-CERT` and `-KEY` default to `localhost.crt` and `localhost.key` respectively, so they are not needed if that is the names you chose.

     python3 start_webgs.py -HOST {name or localhost}